vaheminasyan2/MS-Architecture-Center-Scanner/README.md

   Pricing Calculator links exist, but they are **tool/root links only** (no saved or scoped estimate).

 - **`no_estimate_link`**
   No Pricing Calculator links of any kind were found in the article.

+## Estimate comparison (post-scan)

+For scenarios where `criteria_passed = TRUE`, the scanner compares the detected **usable estimate link** against a reference inventory in `estimate_scenarios.xlsx`.

+This comparison answers question:**Is this scenario already associated with the same estimate, or does it now reference a different estimate?**

 ## Repository files and what they do